louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 Subjects and methods

 This was a multicenter, randomized, double-blind, parallel-group trial.
 A double-dummy method was used for blinding.
-Each randomized subject received either hydromorphone extended-release tablets plus placebo oxycodone hydrochloride extended-release tablets 4 mg/day (n=88) or placebo hydromorphone extended-release tablets plus oxycodone hydrochloride extended-release tablets 10 mg/day (n=93) orally for 7 days (once-daily dosing for hydromorphone and twice-daily dosing for oxycodone).
+Each randomized subject received either hydromorphone extended-release tablets plus placebo oxycodone hydrochloride extended-release tablets 4 mg/day (n = 88) or placebo hydromorphone extended-release tablets plus oxycodone hydrochloride extended-release tablets 10 mg/day (n = 93) orally for 7 days (once-daily dosing for hydromorphone and twice-daily dosing for oxycodone).
 The doses were adjusted as necessary.
 Efficacy was evaluated by change in visual analog scale (VAS) score from baseline to completion of treatment.

 Results